bbatsov/prelude/doc/modules/go.md

 Run <kbd>C-h m</kbd> for all the key bindings and other documentation.

+There are two ways to manage projects in Go: `$GOPATH` and with Go modules.
+Modules are the newer, recommended method.
+Read [Using Go Modules](https://go.dev/blog/using-go-modules) to learn about this, if you are unfamiliar with the subject.
+Many of the tools used by Prelude Go may provide functions that are broken with modules.
+There is usually another function that will work properly; when in doubt, use a function provided by `lsp-mode` which is documented below.

+Generics were added to Go in 1.18. `gopls`, the backend for `lsp-mode` setup herein, supports generics as long as `gopls` itself was built with 1.18+.
+Other minor modes may not support generics yet.

 ## Go Mode

 `prelude-go` builds on several useful Go tools, and establishes sensible